Isetta-Team/Isetta-Website-Raw/docs/interviews/MartinMiddleton-interview.md

 ## Coming Soon

-We will be publishing our interview in the coming weeks with Martin.
+We will be publishing our interview with Martin in the coming weeks.
 Subscribe to our mailing list to be alerted when its published!

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">